sailfishos-oneplus5/important/DEBUGGING.md

 In my experience this usually happens when you **DON'T** flash the LineageOS 15.1 zip before SFOS zip (e.g. after testing everything & wiping all but `/system`).
 Please make sure you followed the [flashing guide](FLASHING.md) fully!

+I've also noticed some other e.g. `unofficial` LineageOS builds causing this behavior as well.

 ## Getting telnet

 You can think of `telnet` as a replacement for the [ADB](https://developer.android.com/studio/command-line/adb) shell.
 On the host a telnet session can be started by typing: